vlaaad/vlaaad.github.io/reveal-pro.md

 ## Forms

 Forms allow you to convert data structure specifications to UI input components for creating these data structures.
-This is a generic and multi-purpose tool that supports Clojure spec out of the box and can be extended to other data specification libraries.
+This is a generic and multi-purpose tool that supports Clojure spec and json schema out of the box and can be extended to other data specification libraries.

 What leverage can it give you?